foua-pps/atrain_match/README.txt

    land use classification it is then possible to isolate the study to focus on one of the several surface categories.

- * Modules: reshaped_files_plotting and reshaped_files_analyze_scripts contains
-   example script to plot things from reshaped files.
+ * Modules: reshaped_files_scr example script to plot things from reshaped files.

- * Configuration is done in the config.py and the etc/atrain_match.cfg.
+ * Configuration in the etc/atrain_match.cfg.
+There are some enironment variables that need to be set:

+        ATRAINMATCH_CONFIG_DIR #path to atrain_match.cfg
+        AREA_CONFIG_FILE       #only for plotting
+        VALIDATION_RESULTS_DIR #path to validation main directory
+        ATRAIN_RESOLUTION      #1 or 5